maedbhk/cerebellum_connectivity/README.md

     $ from connectivity.models.run_connectivity import train_evaluate
     $ train_evaluate()

-> NOTE: this command does model training and evaluation with the default parameters set in `model_config.json`
+> NOTE: this command does model training and evaluation using the default parameters set in `model_config.json`

-> to provide different arguments to the training and/or evaluation routines, pass in parameters from `model_config.json` as key-word args
+> To provide different arguments to the training and/or evaluation routines, pass in parameters from `model_config.json` as key-word args

     $ from connectivity.models.run_connectivity import train_evaluate
     $ train_evaluate(lambdas=[10, 100, 1000], train_subjects=[3, 4], eval_subjects=[3, 4])